ubccpsc/310/project/Deliverable1.md

 Semantic checks are typically performed on the existing (validated) AST.
 In this project you must perform the following semantic checks:

-* `'ORDER': key` where key (a string) is the column name to sort on; the key must be in the COLUMNS array or the query is invalid
+* `'ORDER': key` where key (a string) is the column name to sort on; the key must be in the COLUMNS array or the query is invalid.

 * Queries can only reference one dataset, or the query is invalid.
 Datasets are referenced by the id of the keys in the query (see next section).
 A query on a dataset that has not been added is invalid.